 A mound system again uses a septic tank; however, instead of a traditional leach field, this system builds a mound of soil over the drain field pipes rather than burying them.
 Water from the septic tank flows into a pump chamber which pumps wastewater up into the mound at the correct rate.
-Subsequently, wastewater is treated when it flows out of the pipes in the mound and through a layer of sand, after which it disperses into the surrounding soil.
+After this, wastewater is treated when it flows out of the pipes in the mound and through a layer of sand, after which it disperses into the surrounding soil.

-- The system keeps waste water away from the water table.
+- The system keeps wastewater away from the water table.

-- It requires more maintenance.
+- This system requires more maintenance.

 - There is the extra cost of installing a pump.